 Photo:Isabel Mundigo-Moore On Isabel: Vintage Burberry trench coat from Vestiaire Collective; Vintage Cole Haan loafers.

-I love imagining the story of the secondhand pieces I buy, plus I love giving clothes a second life rather than sending them to waste.
+I love imagining the story of the secondhand and vintage pieces I buy, plus I love giving clothes a second life rather than sending them to waste.
 Of course, I understand that I am lucky in my position (I am conscious that I am fortunate to be able to wait to buy something and take the time to hunt down pieces I really love).
 And, as a size 10, I can often fit into secondhand pieces easily.

 But as we consumers continue to push for better secondhand options, better solutions are becoming available.
 Oxfam is now available online and there are new platforms like Tern, which connects vintage lovers to different forms thrift shopping, making it easier and more accessible to everyone.